 Both beaches are host to offshore activity including scuba diving and snorkeling tours.
 The coral reef between the two beaches is home to abundant marine wildlife, and it is considered one of Costa Rica's finest places to appreciate the Sea fauna.

-Cahuita beach serves as a gateway to the Cahuita National Park to its South, and here is where tourism services are considerably wide-ranging.
+Cahuita Costa Rica is a beach that serves as a gateway to the Cahuita National Park to its South, and here is where tourism services are considerably wide-ranging.
 You can ask for our tours; there are some offered to the national park, and the equipment, guides, and boats are available for adventurous visitors seeking for open water activities.

 Cahuita’s delicious cuisine is renowned as some of the best in the country.
 Food here has the typical Caribbean flavor and it is quite different from the other traditional food in Costa Rica.
 In comparison, Afro-Caribbean food is a fusion of different European cuisine and is characterized by dishes such as jerk—seasoned meats—and curried chicken, dishes prepared with coconut milk and species.
 Seafood dishes can be found in every corner.
 You must ask for them!